mehedi-sharif/soulspring/content/how-it-works.md

   content:
     title: We are interested in YOU. <br/> Understanding the critical aspects of your life helps us in supporting you to achieve your wellness goals.
-    description: 'We begin by understanding the cause rather than focusing on the symptoms.
+    description: 'We begin by listening and understanding the cause rather than focusing on the symptoms.
 Non-invasive diagnostic tests and assessments allow us to look for stressors, toxins, dysregulations, and imbalances so that we can isolate the root cause(s) of your health challenge(s).  '
     image: images/wellness-id/wellness-id.jpg
     features:
     - Advanced Bio Scanning and Therapeutic Modalities